The Best New Jersey Auto Insurance Companies

 Parents of teen drivers can also sign themselves and their teens up for NJM’s Share the Keys program, an interactive, educational presentation designed to reduce teen driver crash risks.
 This program was developed by the New Jersey Division of Highway Safety in collaboration with Kean University and is regularly presented at New Jersey high schools.

-Allstate received an honorable mention in our review of national auto insurance providers.
+Allstate received an honorable mention in our review of nationwide auto insurance providers.
 Its financial stability is on par with NJM, but it received slightly lower consumer satisfaction: J.D.
 Power gave Allstate three out of five points for both overall satisfaction and claims satisfaction.
 Consumer Reports gave it a Very Good rating for overall customer service experience and an Excellent rating for timely claims payment.

 Like NJM, Allstate wants to help teen drivers become safe drivers.
 Allstate’s Drivewise app lets parents and teens receive real-time driving feedback and note safety violations such as speeding.
 Allstate also offers discounts for teens who complete teenSMART driving programs.